 Need Additional Help or Advice?

 If you need additional help completing your tax returns or have tax questions, please call to make an appointment.
 864-5665.
 Those who have left KU (both Nonresident Aliens and Resident Aliens) will need to contact a a tax preparation service in their current area for any additional questions or assistance filing, such as a CPA (Certified Public Accountant) or tax preparation company.

 What You Need to Know:

 - All international students MUST file tax paperwork.
 It is required by U.S. federal law.
 You must file even if you did not work or earn income in 2016.
 If you had no income in 2016, follow the GLACIER Tax Prep No Income Instructions.
-This form is due on June 15, 2017.
+This form was due on June 15, 2017.

 - Internationals cannot electronically file their federal tax returns using GLACIER Tax Prep.
 Your federal returns must be printed out and mailed.
 However, Kansas tax returns can be filed electronically.

 - Nonresident dependents living with you in the U.S. must also file tax paperwork.